wh-alice/mig_visualstudio/vs/extensibility/adding-an-attribute-to-a-project-item.md

 ---
-title: "Adding an Attribute to a Project Item | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "Adding an Attribute to a Project Item" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"